tipsi/babel-plugin-tipsi-flavors/README.md

 # babel-plugin-tipsi-flavors
 Support build flavors for React Native applications

-This plugin helps rewrite you imports by rules from environment variable `FLAVORS`
-Look into tests results while `FLAVORS=custom,tipsi,whitelabel`
+This plugin helps rewrite you imports by rules from environment variable `FLAVORS`  by default Look into tests results while `FLAVORS=custom,tipsi,whitelabel`

 ```bash